How to Build a Freestanding Pergola

 Where treated (pressure-treated), lumber isn’t as attractive as cedar; you will save money.

-Exterior stain can also be used to seal your wood year around if you prefer.
+Exterior stain can also seal your wood year-round if you prefer.

-Depending on what wood material you decide on, you should be able to construct your pergola for between $500 and $750 because you are doing it yourself and cutting out the costs for labor.
+Depending on the wood material you choose, you should be able to construct your pergola for between $500 and $750 because you are doing it yourself and reducing the labor costs.

 3) Buying Pergola Building Materials: